 There are endless amounts of side dishes that pair well with steak.
-We love serving ours with classic pairings like salad, French fries, Crockpot Mashed Potatoes, Roasted Fingering Potatoes, Roasted Broccolini, Grilled Corn, or Adult Mac and Cheese.
-You can find even more options in my side dish section.
+We love serving ours with classic pairings like salad, French fries, Crockpot Mashed Potatoes, Roasted Fingering Potatoes, Roasted Broccolini, Grilled Corn, Air Fryer Asparagus, or Adult Mac and Cheese.
+You can find even more vegetables and other options in my side dish section.

 Air Fryer Steak

-- 2 1-inch thick ribeye, sirloin, or NY strip steaks about 2 pounds
+- 2 1-inch thick ribeye, sirloin, or New York strip steaks about 2 pounds

 - 2 teaspoons extra-virgin olive oil